brand161/serverless-object-recognition/workshop/instructions.md

 ## Test the new functionality in the API, again making sure you replace the api with yours

-`curl --location --request POST '$MY-API-URL/detectObjects?returnImage=true' --header 'Content-Type: image/jpeg' --data-binary '@./images/people_test.jpg'`
+`curl --location --request POST $MY_API_URL/detectObjects?returnImage=true --header 'Content-Type: image/jpeg' --data-binary '@./images/people_test.jpg'`

 # Lab 4 - Deploy a webapp to interact with the API

 ## Modify the webapp code to query your API endpoint

 - Open the app.js file under the web directory
-- Replace the 'replaceMe' variable with your REST API URL (`echo $MY-API-URL`) in the XMLHTTPRequest
+- Replace the 'replaceMe' variable with your REST API URL (`echo $MY_API_URL`) in the XMLHTTPRequest

 ## Deploy the webapp